What is Alternative History?

 Plausible Alternative History

 In plausible alternative history, the author takes realistic constraints into account and doesn’t ignore known facts.
 It takes as a point of departure:

-- A likely outcome from a real event.
+- A likely outcome from an actual event.

 - Altering a strategic military or political choice to another that was considered at the time.